Munjong of Joseon

-Munjong (15 November 1414 – 10 June 1452), personal name Yi Hyang, was the fifth monarch of the Joseon dynasty of Korea.
-As the eldest son (and the sickly son) of Sejong the Great and Queen Soheon, he succeeded to the throne in 1450.
+Munjong (15 November 1414 – 10 June 1452), (Note: In the Korean calendar (lunisolar), he was born on the 3rd day of the 10th lunar month and died on the 14th day of the 5th lunar month.) personal name Yi Hyang, was the fifth monarch of Joseon.
+He was the eldest son of Sejong the Great and the father of the ill-fated King Danjong.

 Biography

 Yi Hyang was the longest serving heir apparent during the Joseon period, holding the position for a record 29 years.

 In January 1421, Sejong instructed that his eight-year-old son be educated by scholars from the Hall of Worthies, then in October the same year, he was invested as crown prince and sent to study at the Sungkyunkwan.
 From 1442 until his own ascension to the throne in 1450, Yi Hyang served as regent and took care of state affairs during the final years of his father's reign, as Sejong developed various illnesses and disorders.

 Most of his achievements were during his time as crown prince.
 Although credit is primarily given to Chang Yŏngsil for inventing the water gauge, the Veritable Records of the Joseon Dynasty affirm that it was the prince who found measures of water levels in the ground.
 Yi Hyang also contributed to the development of the Korean vernacular script (today known as Hangul).